jgoodz/Aion-AVM-Starter-Guide/README.md

 $> mvn aion4j:get-receipt -DtxHash=<tx_hash> -Dweb3rpc.url=http://host:port -Premote
 ```
 You should see a json output.
 Get the "contractAddress" value for the deployed contract address.
+A transaction gets queued to be validated into the next block.
+This usually takes 10-30 seconds.
+A transaction receipt that returns "null" will tell you that it has not been committed to the ledger yet.
+If it completes, you will get more info, including the contract address of your program.

+Wait and get the transaction receipt.
+Save your contract address for the next steps.

 ---